 Sadly I have not been back for a few years now since we have moved away from the continent.
 But if you are ever in the area there, visiting WWI graves in Ypres, for example, it is worth driving out of your way to visit.

 Here we are going to show you how to make home fries, just like the ones in Belgium.
 Of course, the Belgians have a few secrets to their frites.

-The first one is, they deep fry their fries twice – which is why they are so good.
-Apparently, McDonalds also do this, but that is where any similarity ends.
+The first trick is that they deep fry their fries twice – which is why they are so good.
+Apparently, McDonald’s also do this, but that is where any similarity ends.
 The first fry should be at 125C and the second fry at 175C.
 It is important to have the oil at the correct temperature and to fry for the correct amount of time to get nice crispy chips at the end, with a soft inside.

-There is another trick, that we also use in the North of England in the rather better fish and chip shops.
-This is using beef fat, or dripping to cook the chips.
+And the most important trick, perhaps, is one that we also use in the North of England in the rather higher quality fish and chip shops.
+That is to use beef fat, or beef dripping to cook the chips.

 Beef dripping chips.
 Wonderful.
-The animal fat adds to the taste, although it is probably not as healthy as vegetable oil.
+The animal fat adds something special to the taste of the fries, although it is probably not as healthy as using vegetable oil.

 I used a mixture of vegetable oil and beef dripping in the fries I made in these pictures.

 If you are feeling particularly ambitious you could try making some real homemade Belgian Mayo to go with them…..

 The reason I have included Belgian French Fries on this blog is that everyone should have the chance to try them!
 This was one of the first times I tried to make homemade french fries.

 I was never a great lover of ‘chips’, as I do not like them if they are greasy and undercooked.
 The taste of the potato is also important to me.